API Reference

 HTTP Status Codes

-• 200 OK: Returned when the edits are successfully applied.
+200 OK: Returned when the edits are successfully applied.400 Bad Request:- Malformed JSON in the request body.

-• Missing or invalid code or edits field.
+- Missing or invalid

-• Ambiguous or invalid edits (e.g., multiple matches for an update, or no matches for a delete).
+codeoreditsfield. - Ambiguous or invalid edits (e.g., multiple matches for an

-• 500 Internal Server Error: Something went wrong on the server side.
+405 Method Not Allowed: Request method was notPOST.500 Internal Server Error: Something went wrong on the server side.
 Check the logs or contact support.

 Common Error Scenarios